Find the Answers You’re Looking For

 Contact us and we’ll help you make prudent choices about what features to include or omit to meet your budget.

-We ship most of our tables within 6 to 10 weeks of receiving an order.
+Building custom tables from scratch takes time.
+Your delivery dates will be confirmed when you place your order, and will reflect our backlog at that moment.
+We ship most of our tables within 8 to 10 weeks of receiving an order.
+When we are exceptionally busy, that can stretch to 14-16 weeks.
 If you need it faster, tell us and we’ll see what we can do.
 Our promise: if we say it will be there on a particular day, IT WILL BE THERE.
 We understand tight deadlines and we never mislead our clients about timing.
-Please note that our shop backlog changes daily, and that your delivery dates will be confirmed when you place your order.

 Since our roots are as a woodworking shop, most of our tables are made of wood.
 (We also use lots of other materials – see the other FAQs for more information.)
 Wood comes in three types: solids, veneers, and engineered panels.
 All of these come from a tree.
 After felling, logs are processed into chunks of solid lumber, or sliced into thin sheets of veneer.
 Some parts of the log are unsuitable for either lumber or veneers – these are made into engineered boards, which we use for the internal structure of the table.
 Each type of wood is best used for a particular task:

 - Solid wood: We use solids in places where we need to cut a complex shape, carve a molding, and wherever a piece is likely to be banged during its ordinary use.
 For conference tables, that means the edge of the table and parts of the base.